 The battery shall be discharged up to a minimum battery state of charge level in agreement with the responsible authority and safety rules.

-The minimum speed in the remaining part of the depleting test shall be targeted at no less than 30 km/h, [with a speed tolerance of ± 7km/h according to the specifications of paragraph 2.2.1.1. of this annex].
+The minimum speed in the remaining part of the depleting test shall be targeted at no less than 30 km/h, with a speed tolerance of ± 7km/h according to the specifications of paragraph 2.2.1.1. of this annex.

 A safe place to perform the test shall be agreed with the responsible/relevant authority.